MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-luis.md

 ## Use LUIS to improve speech recognition

 For a bot that users will speak to, integrating it with LUIS can help your bot identify words that might be misunderstood when converting speech to text.
 For example, in a chess scenario, a user might say: "Move knight to A 7".
 Without context for the user's intent, the utterance might be recognized as: "Move night 287".
 By creating entities that represent chess pieces and coordinates and labeling them in utterances, you provide context for speech recognition to identify them.
-You can [enable speech recognition priming](../bot-service-manage-speech-priming.md) with Bot Framework channels that are integrated with Bing Speech, such as Web Chat, the Bot Framework Emulator and Cortana.

 ## Additional resources
 Refer to [Cognitive Services](https://docs.microsoft.com/azure/cognitive-services/) documentation for more information.